Skip to main content

 Vena Cava Filter:

 This process includes the placement of a tiny metal filter within the largest vein of the body, known as the “vena cava”.
 It helps in preventing blood clots from reaching the lungs.
-Vena Cava filter is important and helps people who are contraindicated to blood thinners.
+Moreover, Vena Cava filter is important and helps people who are contraindicated to blood thinners.

 Percutaneous Thrombectomy:

-A flexible, hollow tube is inserted inside the blood vessel known as a catheter.”.
+A flexible, hollow tube is inserted inside the blood vessel known as a catheter.
 This helps in breaking the blood clot.
 There are two approaches to its use.
-One is to suction up the blood clot into the catheter.
-The second approach is manually interjecting tiny instruments to split up the blood clots.
-A patient will be put under general anesthesia for the process of percutaneous thrombectomy.
+First, is to suction up the blood clot into the catheter.

-Prevention of Saddle Pulmonary Embolism or Blood Clotting:
+Prevention of Saddle Pulmonary Embolism or Blood Clotting

 According to the Disease Control Centre, people who are at the highest risk of developing blood clots can take the following precautions.